hirak99/steam_deck_encryption/README.md

 #!/bin/bash
 set -uexo pipefail

+# After this is done, you can `sudo systemctl disable NetworkManager` to prevent Steam from
+# updating the Steam binary in container (only required for keyboard) during boot.
+# Line below starts it if it is disabled.
+systemctl start NetworkManager

-# Steam OS update will add tpm to module_blacklist, but that prevents encryption.
+# Steam OS has tpm in kernel module_blacklist, but that prevents encryption.
-# This block checks for it, and if present, automatically removes it and updates grub.
+# Here we check it, and if present, automatically removes it and updates grub.
 readonly GRUBFILE=/etc/default/grub
 readonly TPM_BLACKLIST_REGEX='^\s*GRUB_CMDLINE_LINUX_DEFAULT\b.*\bmodule_blacklist=[^\s]*,?tpm,?\s*\b'
 if grep -E -q "${TPM_BLACKLIST_REGEX}" $GRUBFILE; then
-    echo "'tpm' module is blacklisted, editing ${GRUBFILE}." cp ${GRUBFILE} ~deck/grub_original_backup
+    echo "tpm is blacklisted in ${GRUBFILE}, editing to remove." cp ${GRUBFILE} ~deck/grub_original_backup
     sed -E -i "/${TPM_BLACKLIST_REGEX}/"\
 '{h;s/^/# Modified from: /p;x;'\
 's/(module_blacklist=)([^\s]*)?\b(tpm,?)\b/\1\2/;s/,([ \s$])/\1/;}' $GRUBFILE
+fi
+# Steam update images appear to always have tpm blacklisted.
+If so, we need to update-grub.
+if ! lsmod | grep -q '^tpm\b'; then
     update-grub
-    echo "Removed 'tpm' from blacklist; rebooting to apply the changes ..." sleep 10 && reboot && exit 1 fi if ! lsmod | grep -q '^tpm\b'; then
-    # At this point, tpm is not blacklisted.
-But if it is also not loaded.
-Back out for a manual check.
-    echo "WARNING: 'tpm' is not in module_blacklist in ${GRUBFILE}, but is also not loaded." echo "Please manually check the ${GRUBFILE} and run `sudo update-grub`." read && exit 1 fi
+    echo "PRESS ENTER TO REBOOT.
+This should happen only once after OS update." read && reboot && exit 1 fi

 # Encrypt swap.